ChemicalXandco/useful-scripts/README.md

 # useful-scripts

-Useful scripts for configuring many aspects of GNU/Linux
+Configurations for a wide range of software.

 # About